University of Houston Law Center Logo

 KIRSA BENSKIN, J.D.

-Counsel, Latham & Watkins, LLP
+Counsel, Latham & Watkins LLP

 ROBERT MCSTAY, J.D.

-MELINDA BRENTS, J.D.
+MELINDA HEATH BRENTS, J.D.

-Former Senior Assistant Harris County Attorney (Ret.),
+Former Senior Assistant Harris County Attorney (Ret.), Harris County Attorney’s Office

 NICK DIAMOND, J.D., LL.M., M.B.E.

-Adjunct Professor of Law
+Adjunct Professor of Law,

-Georgetown University Law Center and Director Global
+Georgetown University Law Center and Director Global Health Practice at C&M International

 ERIN SMITH, J.D.

-Associate Director of Government Affairs, Gilead Sciences,
+Associate Director of Government Affairs, Gilead Sciences, Inc.

 DAVID P. WINSTON, J.D.